-- Develop skills of threading needles and joining textiles using a range of stitches.
-This activity must build upon children's earlier experiences of stitches e.g. improving appearance and consistency of stitches and introducing new stitches.
-If available, demonstrate and allow children to use sewing machines to join fabric with close adult supervision. - Develop skills of sewing textiles by joining right side together and making seams.
+- Develop skills of sewing textiles by joining right side together and making seams.
 Children should investigate how to sew and shape curved edges by snipping seams, how to tack or attach wadding or stiffening and learn how to start and finish off a row of stitches. - Develop skills of 2-D paper pattern making using grid or tracing paper to create a 3-D dipryl mock-up of a chosen product.
 Remind/teach how to pin a pattern on to fabric ensuring limited wastage, how to leave a seam allowance and different cutting techniques. - Develop skills of computer-aided design (CAD) by using on-line pattern making software to generate pattern pieces.
 Investigate using art packages on the computer to design prints that can be applied to textiles using iron transfer paper.

-3. Resited learning in other subjects
+15. Related learning in other subjects